A Wolf in Sheep's Clothing: Generalized Nested Jailbreak Prompts can Fool Large Language Models Easily: Experiment

 \subsection{Experimental Setup}

 \textbf{Data} We utilize \textit{Harmful Behaviors} \cite{zou2023universal} dataset in our experiment, which includes 520 prompts of harmful behaviors specifically crafted to assess the safety performance of LLMs.
 The dataset is meticulously assembled to encompass a wide variety of harmful inputs.
-The goal of these instances is to expose potential weaknesses in LLMs' language comprehension and generation.
 The structure of the dataset guarantees a thorough evaluation of model reactions to harmful prompts.

 To conduct a more detailed analysis of the safety performance of LLMs regarding various categories of harmful prompts, we utilize 13 scenarios listed in OpenAI's usage policy \cite{OpenAI-policies} as a basis to classify our dataset.
 We use GPT-4 as the classifier and omit the categories that never appear in the GPT-4 annotation results.
-Consequently, we divide the dataset into 7 scenarios.
+Consequently, we divide the dataset into 7 scenarios (see Table \ref{table: Prompt Classification} and Table \ref{table: Prompt Rewriting} for more details).

-\textbf{LLMs} To comprehensively evaluate the security performance of LLMs in response to generalized nested jailbreak prompts given by ReNeLLM, we select seven representative LLMs, considering factors such as model size, training data, open-source availability, and overall performance.
-We employ the llama-2-chat series (including 7b, 13b, and 70b) \cite{touvron2023llamachat} as open-source models for evaluating our methods.
-In addition, we investigate the universality of our method on four close-sourced LLMs: GPT-3.5 (gpt-3.5-turbo-0613) \cite{OpenAI}, GPT-4 (gpt-4-0613) \cite{OpenAI-4}, Claude-1 (claude-v1), and Claude-2 (claude-v2) \cite{Claude2}.
+\textbf{LLMs} To comprehensively evaluate the security performance of LLMs in response to generalized jailbreak prompts given by ReNeLLM, we select 5 representative LLMs, considering factors such as model size, training data, open-source availability, and overall performance.
+We employ the \textbf{Llama2} (llama-2-7b-chat) \cite{touvron2023llamachat} as open-source models for evaluating our methods.
+In addition, we investigate the universality of our method on four close-sourced LLMs: \textbf{GPT-3.5} (gpt-3.5-turbo-0613) \cite{OpenAI}, \textbf{GPT-4} (gpt-4-0613) \cite{OpenAI-4}, \textbf{Claude-1} (claude-instant-v1), and \textbf{Claude-2} (claude-v2) \cite{Claude2}.

-\textbf{Evaluation Metric} We employ Attack Success Rate (ASR) as our primary evaluation metric.
-When LLMs generate responses to a given prompt that contain any potential negativity, immorality, or illegality, we regard this as a successful jailbreak prompt.
-Following the work of \citet{yuan2023gpt}, we utilize the robust evaluation capacity of GPT-4 and assign it as our harmfulness classifier.
-We also report ASR-E, representing ASR-Ensemble.
-Through ReNeLLM, we generate six jailbreak prompt candidates.
-The attack is considered successful if at least one prompt works.